slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_20-the_half_truth_about_consultants.rst

     Again, to get to an agreement, you need some kind of reward for doing the right thing.
 If we don't have a problem, and we can't reward people for solving the problem, all we have left is waffling.

-:strong:`ROI`
+ROI
+---